dltxio/idem-old/README.md

 }
 ```

-# Verfication
+# Verification

-Once the user has verified their identity, a third party service such as a crypto exchange may want to verifiy their users identity.
-Put simply, "is this person who they say they are?"
+Once the user has verified their identity, a third-party service such as a crypto exchange may want to verify a user's identity.
+Put simply, "Is this User who they say they are?"

 ## JWTs